What is taxable income?

 Pass-through deduction.
-Starting with 2018 returns, owners of pass-through businesses (sole proprietorships, partnerships, limited liability companies, and S corporations) may be able to take advantage of the new pass-through deduction.
+Owners of pass-through businesses (sole proprietorships, partnerships, limited liability companies, and S corporations) may be able to take advantage of the new pass-through deduction.
 This deduction allows the business owner to deduct up to 20% of the business income on their Form 1040.

 How to reduce your taxable income